vanilophp/docs/products.md

 6. `getImageUrls(string $variant = ''): Collection` (since v2.1)

-The [support](https://github.com/vanilophp/support) package offers 2 traits for implementing the image related functionality of the `Buyable` interface:
+The [support](https://github.com/vanilophp/support) package offers 2 traits for implementing the image-related functionality of the `Buyable` interface:

 - `BuyableNoImage`: "Null image" trait for products that don't actually have images
 - `HasImagesFromMediaLibrary`: adapter for using images with [Spatie's Laravel Media Library](https://github.com/spatie/laravel-medialibrary)